 Attending your virtual hearing

-Usually on the day before a hearing, a member of our hearings team will hold a test call so that everyone is familiar with the technology.
+If the person managing your case thinks that a test call would be beneficial, a member of our hearings team will hold a test call so that everyone is familiar with the technology.

 Shortly before the hearing, a member of the hearings team will send the meeting link to those involved so they can join the hearing when the time comes.
 Our panel and the other parties attending will be flexible and patient so that those can participate can do so effectively.